JTZ18/50.039-Deep-Learning/README.md

 To validate our test results, you can run the `evaluation.ipynb` Jupyter notebook.
 This notebook loads the trained weights of each model and computes the Dice Score on the test set.

 Before running the notebook, make sure you have the `checkpoints` folder in your project directory.
 This folder should contain the trained weights for all the models.
 You can obtain this folder by running the `setup.sh` script as described in the Setup section.

+## Reproducing sweeps, training, and evaluation
+Note that you will have to set up a WandB account and configure your CLI to run the codes correctly.

+### Sweeps
+1. Go to `notebooks/sweeps.ipynb`
+2. Scroll to the section on "Training Loop" to comment out the model of choice.
+3. Scroll to the section on "Init Wandb" and change the number of `run_cap` in the configuration.
+For U-net: 43, UNETR: 65, SegFormer: 39.
+4. Run the entire notebook and wait for the number of desired sweeps to complete.
+### Training
+1. Go to `notebooks/train.ipynb`
+2. Scroll to the section on "Training Loop" to comment out the model of choice.
+The models have already been pre-loaded with the best hyperparameters from the sweeps section.
+3. Run the entire notebook and wait for 10 epochs to complete.

+### Evaluation
+1. Go to `notebooks/evaluation.ipynb`
+2. Download the weights from [this link](https://storage.googleapis.com/dl-project-checkpoints/checkpoints.zip) and unzip it into the `notebooks/checkpoints` folder.
+3. Run the entire notebook.